dskemp/courtdata/content/cases/ot2019/19-631/index.md

 advocates:
 - "Malcolm L. Stewart"
 - "Roman Martinez"
+roles:
+- "Deputy Solicitor General, Department of Justice, on behalf of the Petitioners"
+- "on behalf of the Respondents"
 tags:
 topics:
 summary: "The Fourth Circuit’s judgment—that the robocall restriction’s government-debt exception in 47 U.S.C. § 227(b)(1)(A)(iii) violates the First Amendment but is severable from the remainder of the statute—is affirmed."